 Begin by using the code below to try different values of \(\beta\) and \(\gamma\text{.}\) Your goal is to find values for which the \(I(t)\) curve does not rise at first: instead, it stays level or falls.
 Keep the initial conditions the same, that is, \(S(0)=1900\text{,}\)\(I(0)=100\text{,}\) and \(R(0)=0\text{.}\) If changing the range of \(t\) values helps you see the outcome better, then change the end time to a smaller or larger value.
 However, keep the initial time \(t=0\text{.}\)

 Demonstrate your results by showing model output.
-To do this, you can modify the Python code provided as part of Activity 5.4.
-If it would help you to change the end time of the model simulation so you can better see all the model’s behavior, then in t_range in line 17, you can update the value \(50\) to a different number.
+To do this, you can modify the Python code provided as part of ActivityΒ 5.5.
+If it would help you to change the end time of the model simulation so you can better see the full scope of the modelβs behavior, then in t_range in line 17, you can update the value \(50\) to a different number.

 Finally, consider the equation \(dI/dt = \beta SI - \gamma I\) from the SIR model.
 Under what conditions must \(dI/dt = 0\text{?}\) Think about these conditions biologically: what interpretations can you give the conditions?